syncfusion-content/xamarin-docs/Xamarin/Switch/how-to.md

 ---
 layout: post
 title: States in Syncfusion Switch control for Xamarin.Forms.
-description: Explaining about states in SfSwitch.
+description: Explaining about states in Syncfusion Switch control for Xamarin.Forms.
 platform: Xamarin
 control: Switch
 documentation: ug
 ---

-# How to
+# How to in Xamarin Switch(SfSwitch)

 ## Show busy indicator to perform async action